snacktavish/TreeUpdatingComparison/TreeComparison.md

-# Comparing and updating phylogenetic trees
+# Comparing and dating phylogenetic trees
 ### Work in progress - please contact ejmctavish@ucmerced.edu with any issues or questions.